arpangill90/expense-manager/README.md

 # expense-manager
-Spring boot based backend API to add, store and manage expenses
+Spring boot based backend API to add, store and manage expenses This is a backend service to store user and their expenses

 ## Database
 This service is currently using in memory H2 database, the database can be accessed at: